dafny-lang/dafny/docs/_includes/Modules.md

 are used to control access to (that is, visibility of) declared program entities.
 In Dafny, modules and export sets provide that capability.
 Modules combine declarations into logically related groups.
-Export sets then permit selectively exposing subsets of declarations.
+Export sets then permit selectively exposing subsets of declarations;
+other modules can import the export set appropriate to its needs.
 A user can define as many export sets as are needed to provide different kinds of access to the module's declarations.